connorlee77/building-localization/frcnn/README.md

-# Changes made for flying: Predictor class
+# Changes made for flying:
+## Predictor class
 The Predictor class in predictor.py can take in either an opencv image or a filepath to an image.
 For testing purposes, filepaths are more ideal.
 When flying or running simulations, it is faster to pass in an image array.

 Returns a list of corners in the format `(probability [0, 1], x1, y1, x2, y2)`

+## Bebop class
+A class used for interfacing with the Parrot Bebop drone. `parrot_plan` is a simple flight plan that makes the bebop takeoff and fly forwards for some distance before stopping.

 # keras-frcnn
 Keras implementation of Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks.